miles-iac/milespy/docs/tutorials/index.rst

 Tutorials
 =========

-Here you can find tutorials and examples that show what can be done with pymiles and how to use it.
+Here you can find tutorials and examples that show what can be done with milespy and how to use it.
 Most the the content is written as notebooks, such that can be easily reproduced.
-We encourage you to skim through all of them as they highlight different functionalities of pymiles, specutils and astropy in general.
+We encourage you to skim through all of them as they highlight different functionalities of milespy, specutils and astropy in general.

 .. nbgallery::
    SSP spectra manitulation <example_ssp.ipynb>